-No sentence in your paper will vex you as much as the thesis sentence.
-And with good reason: the thesis sentence is typically that ONE sentence in the paper that asserts, controls, and structures the entire argument.
-Without a strong persuasive, thoughtful thesis, a paper might seem unfocused, weak, and not worth the reader's time.
+Few sentences in your paper will vex you as much as the thesis sentence.
+And with good reason: the thesis sentence is typically that one sentence in the paper with the potential to assert, control, and structure the entire argument.
+Without a strong, thoughtful thesis or claim, a paper might seem unfocused.

 Complicating the matter further is that different disciplines have different notions of what constitutes a good thesis sentence.
-Your English professor might frown on a thesis sentence that says, "This paper will argue X by asserting A, B, and C." Such a thesis would likely be seen as too formulaic.
-In a Social Science course, on the other hand, a good thesis might be crafted in just that way.
+Sometimes you'll encounter differences not only from discipline to discipline, but also from course to course.
+One of your professors might frown on a thesis sentence that announces your process: "This paper will argue X by asserting A, B, and C." Another professor might prefer this approach.

 So what makes a good thesis sentence?

 Despite the differences from discipline to discipline and from course to course, a good thesis will generally have the following characteristics:

 A good thesis sentence will make a claim.